Scott D. Anderson: Posthumous recognition

-18-term Minnesota Congressman Jim Oberstar paid tribute to Anderson shortly after his death, calling him a "hero" and a "pioneer in general aviation".
-Oberstar went on saying, "Scott made a profound difference to the State of Minnesota and to the national aviation community".
+18-term U.S. Congressman from Minnesota Jim Oberstar paid tribute to Anderson shortly after his death on the floor of the House Chamber, calling him a "hero" and a "pioneer in general aviation".
+Oberstar went on to say, "Scott made a profound difference to the State of Minnesota and to the national aviation community".
 Cirrus Aircraft co-founder and former CEO Dale Klapmeier spoke at Anderson's induction into the Minnesota Aviation Hall of Fame on 24 April 2010, stating, "Scott was an exemplary pilot and person.
 During his tenure at Cirrus, he made considerable contributions to the company, the industry, and aviation safety that many people still benefit from today… To date, 17 CAPS deployments have saved 35 lives due to Scott's pioneering work."
+Klapmeier also acknowledged Anderson while accepting the Collier Trophy on behalf of the Cirrus Vision Jet team in 2018, as the pilot who "grabbed that handle and pulled the chute for the first time.”

 Anderson has been referenced multiple times in national articles and columns such as The Atlantic and The New York Times Magazine by journalist, author and former speechwriter for President Jimmy Carter, James Fallows, who in a 2007 article called him a "Renaissance man" and "beloved, charismatic figure in Duluth".
 Anderson was also a supporting theme in Fallows' 2001 book, Free Flight: Inventing the Future of Travel.

 Legacy

 In the months following his death, Cirrus continued on to redesign the aileron in order to prevent the problem that killed Anderson, and sold their first SR20 in July 1999.
-The SR20's successor, the Cirrus SR22, became the world's best-selling general aviation airplane in 2003 and has held the title every year since, with a combined overall production of more than 7,000 examples from 1999–2018, something that hadn't been accomplished in the aviation industry for decades.
-As of October 27, 2020, there have been 115 CAPS deployments saving 203 lives.
+The SR20's successor, the Cirrus SR22, became the world's best-selling general aviation airplane in 2003 and has held the title every year since, with a combined overall production of more than 6,000 examples from 1999–2015, something that hadn't been accomplished in the aviation industry for the last half-century.
+As of September 2021, there have been 126 CAPS deployments saving 220 lives.

 The Scott D. Anderson Leadership Foundation (SALF) was established in late 1999 and is a fund of the Duluth Superior Area Community Foundation.
 It allows a group of high school students each year to receive scholarships dedicated to the delivery of high-quality, value-based leadership training.

 Anderson is memorialized by the "ANDOE" waypoint for the outer marker on ILS runway 27 approaching Duluth International Airport.

 Personal life

 Anderson was a practicing Christian throughout the entirety of his life.
-On the SALF organization's website, it lists several of its "Guided Values and Principles", focusing mostly on promotion towards the common good, community, affirming the dignity of individuals, encouraging creativity, mentorship, pursuing goals, and strengthening one's character, stating:
+On the SALF organization's website, it lists several of its "Guided Values and Principles", focusing on promotion towards the common good, community, affirming the dignity of individuals, encouraging creativity, mentorship, pursuing goals, and strengthening one's character, stating:

-He is survived today by his wife Laurie, their son Evan (born 1999), his siblings Catherine and Todd, and parents Paul and Carol.
+He is survived by his wife Laurie, their son Evan (born 1999), his siblings Catherine and Todd, and parents Paul and Carol.
 Scott's father Paul Anderson serves as the president of SALF.

 The Anderson family resides in Duluth, Minnesota.